spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/edge-host-registration.md

 ---

 To use an Edge host with a host cluster, you must first register it with Palette.
 A registration token in the user data is required to complete the registration process.
-You have two options to register the Edge host with Palette.
+You have the following options to register the Edge host with Palette.

 | **Method**          | **Description**                                                                                                                                                  | **Set up Effort** |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |